Mookie Betts Player Props: Dodgers vs. Pirates

-On Tuesday, Mookie Betts (.405 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 6:35 PM ET.
+Mookie Betts -- with a slugging percentage of .375 in his past 10 games, including zero home runs) -- will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates, with Roansy Contreras on the mound, on April 26 at 6:35 PM ET.

-He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and four RBI) against the Cubs.
+In his previous game he had a hitless performance (0-for-5) against the Pirates.

 Mookie Betts Game Info & Props vs. the Pirates